How can I find out more?

 I do not recommend buying uncleaned coins.
 But, I get this question a lot so I am answering it here (Rather than every week via separate e-mails).
 If you are already buying lousy unidentified coins, I can recommend the best book for learning to identify them.

 I have some ancient coins.
 How should I store them?

 Every ancient coin collector I know wants to be able to touch his/her coins.
 Unlike U.S. coins, they can be handled.
 Most collectors use either paper 2x2 envelopes or non-PVC "flips".
 If your home is very very dry (where I live it is dry like a desert), PVC flips will not cause a problem for many years, if ever.
 But the "soft" PVC flips will interact with water in the air and form acid which eats coins and leaves a horrible green deposit.
 People who live in humid places really have to worry about that.
 But non-PVC flips are very cheap (compared to coins) and worth it.
 You can put identification in one side and the coin in the other, and slip out the coin (carefully, since the edge of non-PVC flips can be sharp enough to scratch a coin) when you want to handle it.
 You can buy them lots of places, including vcoins.com (search for "flips").
 There are at least two brands and you can get good flips from other dealers, too.
 But, if it doesn't mention "Safe" or "Safety," don't buy them.

-With only a limited number of high-quality coins, some people put them in the splendid "Abafil" cases (available at coin.com) and never put them in flips at all.
+With only a limited number of high-quality coins, some people put them in the splendid "Abafil" cases (available at coin.com or occasionally used on eBay) and never put them in flips at all.
 But most put coins in the bank in non-PVC flips which go into boxes designed for holding 2x2's.
-Some of my friends have a small Abafil case for taking a few coins home.
+Some of my friends have a small Abafil case for taking a few coins home from the bank.